 Check your route in the week leading up to the ride to avoid unexpected construction, route closures or unsafe conditions.

 Decide how you would like to communicate about your CycloFemme ride.
 Again, pick a method that suits your own habits as well as those of your group.
-Creating a facebook event page has been very popular and makes it easy to invite others and share information leading up to May 12.
+Creating a facebook event page has been very popular and makes it easy to invite others and share information leading up to ride day.
 But remember, not everyone is on facebook so you should have another way to communicate.
-Provide an email address, social media contact or phone number that's easiest for you.
+Provide an email address, social media contact or phone number that’s easiest for you.

 Now it is time to spread the word!
 Invite everyone you know to join, or lead a ride of their own.
 As members of the growing tribe of women in cycling, we have the opportunity to double our numbers by each inviting one more woman to join the ride.